Twitter for business and Reeds Law

-Let me first explain that Twitter, like all social media networks, has its own form of etiquette, the golden rule of which is if someone follows you you follow them back.
+Let me first explain that Twitter, like all social media networks, has its own form of etiquette, the golden rule of which is if someone follows you, you follow them back.
 This creates a two-way relationship and you end up with a channel of people to ‘twitter’ to.

 Reeds Law which is also known as the ‘Law of the Pack’ works as follows.
-Assume a group of 100 people is in Facebook, YouTube, MySpace, LinkedIn, Twitter, and other social networks.
+Assume a group of 100 people is on Facebook, YouTube, MySpace, LinkedIn, Twitter, and other social networks.
 These 100 people cannot only talk between themselves, but they talk across communities this means there are 2 to the power 90 interconnections!.
 If that is not a reason to get into ‘gateway drug’ for social media the rest of this post is not for you.

 The reasons it appears that Mike Dillard gave for dropping 10,000 people he was following was that he did not have a genuine relationship with them, Now I for one find that odd.
-People were attracted to follow Mike to hear what he had to say and also to be honest use the list of people who were following him as a source of people to follow themselves.
+People were attracted to follow Mike to hear what he had to say and also to be honest to use the list of people who were following him as a source of people to follow themselves.

 The debate quickly split into two camps.
 One side – me in this one.
 Watch the film The Secret read the list of works recommended by Chris Widener and Jim Rohn (whom Mike works closely with) in their book the ‘12 Pillars of Wisdom’ and you will see most of the people mentioned in The Secret are in their recommended reading list.

 Mike’s Magnetic Sponsoring is a retelling of the Law of Attraction as it relates to online marketing.
-It’s worth noting the Law of Attraction works both ways and I await to see if there is a negative impact.
+It’s worth noting the Law of Attraction works both ways and I wait to see if there is a negative impact.
 It’s worth noting none of the other ‘gurus’ have taken such a step.
 I think the reason for this is obvious they know the power of Twitter.